ptcr-marino/pctr-marino/README.md

 # Sofia Marino

-House electrician and resident vidiot at the Greer Cabaret Theatre in Pittsburgh, PA.
+IATSE house electrician and resident vidiot at the Greer Cabaret Theatre in Pittsburgh, PA.
 Writing code for your live entertainment.